nejchauptman/Covid-19-prediction/README.md

 - Download or clone this project
 - Open Visual Studio Code and integrated terminal
 - type "cd covid_19_prediction" for switching the directory
-- Enter "scrapy crawl covid19 -o covid19.csv" for activating the scrapy crawlers
+- Enter "scrapy crawl covid19 -o data/covid19.csv" for activating the scrapy crawlers
+- Run the notebook